 Income inequality has political and economic impacts such as slower GDP growth, reduced income mobility, greater household debt, political polarization, and higher poverty rates.

 According to World Bank's Poverty and Shared Prosperity 2020 report, the Gini coefficient increases about 1.5 points in the five years following major epidemics, such as H1N1 (2009), Ebola (2014), and Zika (2016).
 The Gini coefficient saw sustained growth during the 19th and 20th centuries.
 In 1820, the Gini coefficient was 0.50, and in 1980 and 1992, the figure was 0.657.

 The countries with the highest Gini coefficients are:

-Many European countries have some of the lowest Gini coefficients, such as Slovakia, Slovenia, Sweden, Ukraine, Belgium, and Norway.
+Many European countries have some of the lowest Gini coefficients, such as Slovenia, Czechia, Slovakia, Belarus, Moldova, and Ukraine.
 Inequality is generally lower in European nations than it is in non-European nations.
 The Nordic countries and Central Eastern European countries are among the most equal countries.